sciris/hiptool/README.md

 in the main folder.

 ### First time install
-If you are starting from a fresh Ubuntu install and have not used You may need to install Python setuptools
+If you are starting from a fresh Ubuntu install, you may need to install Python setuptools

 `sudo apt-get install python-setuptools`

 `sudo apt-get install python-dev`

+`sudo apt install gcc`

 Numpy requires cython:
 `easy_install --user cython`

-Matplot lib requires pkg-config, libfreetype6, and libpng12
+Matplotlib requires pkg-config, libfreetype6, and libpng12

 `sudo apt-get install pkg-config`